^

 • the general condition of the patient is assessed;

-• heart and vascular network functionality is assessed (blood pressure is measured, heart tones are heard);
+• the functionality of the heart and vascular network is assessed (blood pressure is measured, heart sounds are listened to);

-Blood biochemistry demonstrates hypoalbuminemia and hypoproteinemia.
+Blood biochemistry shows hypoalbuminemia and hypoproteinemia.

 Instrumental diagnostics consists of the following procedures:

-• endoscopy (fibrocolonoscopy, helps to detect ulcerative erosive changes in the mucous membrane of the large intestine);
+• endoscopy (fibrocolonoscopy, helps to detect ulcerative-erosive changes in the mucous membrane of the large intestine);

 Differential diagnosis

-A sick person is subject to isolation - at home or in a hospital (placed in a separate ward-box, or in a ward with other patients with similar nosology).
+A sick person is subject to isolation - at home or in a hospital (placed in a separate ward-box, or in a ward with other patients with a similar nosology).

 Clinical guidelines for the treatment of balantidiasis